Lipen/formal-methods-course/lec-dafny.typ

   $A$ is _weaker_ than $B$ if $B imply A$ is a valid formula.
 ]

-== Weakest Precondition for Assignment
+== Weakest Pre-condition for Assignment

 #definition[
   The weakest pre-condition for an _assignment_ statement $x := E$ with a post-condition $Q$, is constructed by replacing each $x$ in $Q$ with $E$, denoted $Q[x := E]$.